mui/material-ui/docs/src/pages/guides/migration-v4/migration-v4.md

 }
 ```

-**Note:** If you are using styled-components and have `StyleSheetManager` with a custom `target`, make sure that the target is the first element in the HTML `<head>`.
-If you are curious to see how it can be done, you can take a look on the `StylesProvider` implementation in the `@material-ui/styled-engine-sc` package.
+> **Note:** If you are using styled-components and have `StyleSheetManager` with a custom `target`, make sure that the target is the first element in the HTML `<head>`.
+To see how it can be done, take a look at the [`StyledEngineProvider` implementation](https://github.com/mui-org/material-ui/blob/next/packages/material-ui-styled-engine-sc/src/StyledEngineProvider/StyledEngineProvider.js) in the `@material-ui/styled-engine-sc` package.

 ### Theme